Toronto Blue Jays: Television

 The Sports Network (TSN), which (like the Jays) was owned by Labatt from 1984 to 1995, served as the primary cable television outlet for the Blue Jays prior to the launch of Sportsnet.
 TSN (and later, its sister channel TSN2) continued to carry approximately ten Jays games through the 2009 season until May 2010; most recently, Rod Black handled play-by-play while Tabler served as colour commentator on these telecasts.
 CBC has carried Blue Jays games intermittently throughout the team's history, most recently in 2007 and 2008; those broadcasts featured Jim Hughson as the play-by-play announcer, and former Blue Jays Rance Mulliniks and Jesse Barfield on colour commentary.
-Games also aired on CTV (except in Montreal) from the team's inception until the late 1990s.
-The Blue Jays have not appeared over-the-air in Canada in English since 2008.
+Games also aired on CTV (except in Montreal) from the team's inception until the late 1990s; the channel also served as the primary outlet of Blue Jays postseason games simulcast from the United States, at the time when the Blue Jays were not permitted to produce their own postseason broadcasts.

 In 2008, Rogers Communications, owner of the Jays, was granted a license by the Canadian Radio-Television Commission (CRTC) for a "Baseball TV" specialty channel.
 The channel would have been dedicated to coverage of baseball, combining content from the United States–based MLB Network with original Canadian content.
 However, the channel was never launched, and Rogers sponsored an application to allow distribution of the U.S. MLB Network on Canadian providers instead.

-Until 2022, Sportsnet was not permitted to use its domestic production for Blue Jays games if the team is in postseason play (as it is technically still considered a regional broadcaster) and instead carries the U.S. broadcast (such as Fox in 2015, and TBS in 2016).
+Until 2022, Sportsnet was not permitted to use its domestic production for Blue Jays games if the team is in postseason play (as it was technically still considered a regional broadcaster) and instead carries the U.S. broadcast (such as Fox in 2015, and TBS in 2016).
 Buck Martinez has served as a colour commentator for post-season coverage ultimately simulcast by Sportsnet, however, having formerly worked Division Series games for TBS and on the MLB International broadcast of the 2016 World Series.
 Beginning in 2022, MLB allowed Sportsnet to carry its own production of Blue Jays postseason games as the network's classification was changed from a regional to a national broadcaster.
+During the Blue Jays' 2025 World Series run, Sportsnet's sister over-the-air channel Citytv carried Fox's broadcast for simultaneous substitution purposes.